brianrocca/LING-L545-GC/04_Parsing/README.md

 Baler is municipality that located in province Aurora, Philippines.

-This tree appears to be well-formed. “munisipalitas” is the head of the predicate and should therefore be the root.
-The subject (Baler) and copula verb branch out from the root.
-“Terletak” stems out of “municipalitas” and forms the head of a new clause.
+This tree is well-formed.
+“Munisipalitas” is the head of the predicate and should therefore be the root.
+The subject (Baler) and copula verb are governed by the root.
+“Terletak” is goverened by “municipalitas” and forms the head of a new clause.

 ## Sentence 2
 ![](sentence2.png)